 It’s strange how expectation can colour your view of a film to such a degree; the first time I saw Episode III, I wasn’t expecting much and I loved it.
 The second, I could not see past the glaring imperfections and hated it as a result.

 But by far the biggest problem for me is how Anakin’s transformation to Sith Lord seems rushed and generally unconvincing.
 Partly because of Hayden Christensen’s limited acting skills, partly because his swallowing of Palpatine’s crude manipulations over his accepted way of life and friendships make him seem like an utter dope, but mostly because its entire foundation is built upon his romance with Padme, which thanks to Lucas’ dreadful dialogue throughout just doesn’t hold water.
-If you can see past this obvious issue however, the underlying story of a democratic republic overthrown from within is actually rather good and there are some great sequences, particularly the betrayal of the Jedi and the birth of Darth Vader which both work extremely well.
+If you can see past this obvious issue however, the underlying story of a democratic republic overthrown from within is actually quite interesting and there are some nice sequences, particularly the betrayal of the Jedi and the birth of Darth Vader which both work well.